Freeport Looks Like A Great Buy

 Freeport-McMoRan (NYSE:FCX) has been trading sideways for the last couple of weeks, coming after what was a rather large slide beginning in February.
-Complications at Grasberg, Freeport's largest mine, have caused the company to miss out on a significant portion of quarterly revenue and greatly affects the bottom line.
-While expectations for near-term earnings reports will adjust, it's cause a strong slide in the stock; however, this largely looks like a buying opportunity, for both short-term and long-term investors.
+Complications at Grasberg, Freeport's largest mine, have caused the company to miss out on a significant portion of quarterly revenue and greatly affect the bottom line.
+While expectations for near-term earnings reports will adjust, it has caused a strong slide in the stock; however, this largely looks like a buying opportunity, for both short-term and long-term investors.
 Copper fundamentals are largely positive, across multiple time horizons, and support FCX going higher.

 Source: Mining Magazine